SDGforskning/sdg-strings/SDG05_query_action_WoS.md

     OR "tablet*" OR "tehcnological intervention*" OR "telecommunication" OR "telehealth" OR "telephone*" OR "television" OR "web-based" OR "wi-fi" OR "wireless" OR "world wide web" ) )
-NEAR/5
+NEAR/15
     (
     "female$" OR "*woman" OR "*women" OR "*womens" OR "*womans" OR (("gender*" OR "transgender")  NEAR/5 ("parit*" OR "equal*" OR "equit*" OR "balanc*" OR "diversity")) )
 NEAR/15
-    ("autonomy" OR "capacity*" OR "choice*" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*" OR "*empower*" OR "freedom" OR "independence"  OR "personal priorities" OR "personal strength" OR "political strenght" OR "power" OR "self concept" OR "self confidence" OR "self efficacy") )
+    ("autonomy" OR "capacity*" OR "choice*" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*" OR "*empower*" OR "freedom" OR "independence" OR "personal priorities" OR "personal strength" OR "political strength" OR "power" OR "self concept" OR "self confidence" OR "self efficacy") )
 )
 ```